(The Short Omega Scar, Ogee Lift & MACS lift)

 (New Jersey Monthly July Healthcare)

 A facelift is not what it used to be, at least not in the hands of Paul J. LoVerme, MD, a board-certified plastic surgeon and founder of the LoVerme Center for Plastic Surgery in Verona.
 “The number one difference is that tightness is out,” he explains.
 Instead, the rounded cheeks of youth are in.
 The Ogee facelift will lift your cheeks and restore the roundness to the middle of your face.
 SMAS modification is another important technique Dr. LoVerme uses to lift the face’s sagging muscles as well as the skin.
 Tisseel or fibrin glue is another component of good facelift, he counsels.
 “It promotes healing, decreases bruising and gets people back to their normal routines faster.”
+Restoring volume may be accomplished with injections of your own fat.
 And finally, your neck should be smooth and tight.
 “Tightening the muscles underneath the skin of your neck to give a good contour to your jaw line is the last essential element of your facelift.”